-- Mrs Devlin, Head of Careers, and members of the SLT may meet with pupils to review the options chosen to ensure that all pupils are on the correct pathway were there is a concern that a pupil's choices are ill advised. - A final decision about individual subject choices is made in discussion with the pupil and, if necessary, their parent. - The final decision as to the viability of a pupils' chosen pathway and option choices will be made based on: progress in the internal assessments; average scores and rank in the chosen option subjects where applicable; standardised scores (CAT 4 / PTE / PTM); and in particular, scores in English, Maths and Science.
+- Tutors and the Year 10 Year head will meet with parents to discuss and finalise your chosen options. - Following these meetings, Mrs Devlin, Head of Careers, and members of the SLT may have an additional meeting with pupils to review the options chosen to ensure that all pupils are on the correct pathway were there is a concern that a pupil's choices are ill advised.
+A final decision about individual subject choices is made in discussion with the pupil and, if necessary, their parent. - The final decision as to the viability of a pupils' chosen pathway and option choices will be made based on: progress in the internal assessments; average scores and rank in the chosen option subjects where applicable; standardised scores (CAT 4 / PTE / PTM); and in particular, scores in English, Maths and Science.